Evening of Art

 Evening of Art is our annual student achievement celebration, launched in 2007 to recognize and encourage young artists in our community.
 This youth-focused fundraiser showcases student artwork, presents awards in multiple categories, and helps create pathways for students to continue their artistic education.
 Community support makes this event possible, and you can get involved by sponsoring awards, contributing prizes, attending, or giving directly to youth programs.

-Join us for our 19th Annual Evening of Art Details
+Join us for our 19th Annual Evening of Arts

 The 19th Annual Evening of Art will be held